Mass production of new class of semiconductors closer to reality

 "Once you've built the pieces, the process is simple.
 It's a bench-top method requiring no special equipment," Schipper explained.

 In contrast to self-assembly techniques which rely on the design of a suitable molecule to fit snuggly together, this process can be controlled at every step, including the size of the iptycene "pocket".
-In addition, this is the first solution that has been found that tackles the challenge of aligning and purifying carbon nanotubes at the same time
+In addition, this is the first a solution has been found to tackling the challenge of aligning and purifying carbon nanotubes at the same time.

-The study appeared this week in the journal Angewandte Chemie International Edition.
+The study, co-authored by Serxho Selmani, a doctoral candidate in the Department of Chemistry at Waterloo, appears this week in the journal Angewandte Chemie International Edition.